 Magento Pricing: $1,500–$100,000+ Why Such A Wide Range?
 Here’s The Answer.

 Has your company decided to get a Magento online store?
 But how much does a Magento online store cost?
-Let’s see what factors influence Magento pricing in 2017!
+Let’s see what factors influence Magento pricing!

 For what reason does one choose Magento?
 For its extensive functionality, of course!
 We’re confident that no other framework comes close to Magento in this respect.